 There is a distribution of consumption across the houses and across the flats, rather more in the flats - again reflecting occupation levels.
-In most properties, there is little year-on-year variation in consumption, the exception being 2 flats that changed tenants.
+In most properties, there is little year-on-year variation in consumption, the exception being properties where there was a change of resident.